heroku/cowboy/manual/cowboyku_req.md

-cowboy_req
+cowboyku_req
 ==========

-The `cowboy_req` module provides functions to access, manipulate and respond to requests.
+The `cowboyku_req` module provides functions to access, manipulate and respond to requests.

 The functions in this module follow patterns for their return types,